ray-project/ray/doc/source/tune-tutorial.rst

 This tutorial will walk you through the following process to setup a Tune experiment.
 Specifically, we'll leverage ASHA and Bayesian Optimization (via HyperOpt) without modifying your underlying code.

   1. Integrating Tune into your workflow
-  2. Setting a stopping criteria
-  3. Specifying a TrialScheduler
+  2. Specifying a TrialScheduler
-  4. Adding a SearchAlgorithm
+  3. Adding a SearchAlgorithm
-  5. Getting the best model and analyzing results
+  4. Getting the best model and analyzing results

 We first run some imports: